BE-DEV-SOFTWARE/fastapi-template/README.md

 >[!TIP]
 If you want to start your migration history from scratch, you can remove all the revision files (`.py` Python files) in `./alembic/versions/`.
 And then create an initial migration as described above.

+## Authentication

+This template supports multiple authentication methods:

+### Username/Password Authentication
+Traditional email and password authentication using secure password hashing.

+### OTP (One-Time Password) Authentication
+Users can request a verification code via email to log in without a password.
+The verification code is a 6-digit number that expires after 10 minutes (configurable via `VERIFICATION_CODE_EXPIRATION_MINUTES`).

+**Unified Login/Register Experience:**
+Based on extensive user testing and client feedback, the OTP authentication endpoint automatically handles both login and registration.
+When a user provides a valid verification code:
+- If the user exists: they are logged in
+- If the user doesn't exist: a new account is automatically created and they are logged in

+This creates a seamless experience similar to social media authentication (e.g., "Continue with Google"), where users don't need to choose between "Sign In" or "Sign Up".
+The frontend can still present separate Login and Register pages for user confidence and familiarity, but the backend gracefully handles both scenarios - missing accounts are created automatically, and existing accounts are logged in, regardless of which page the user started from.

+To customize this behavior, you can edit the `authenticate_or_register_with_otp` function in the auth endpoints.

+**Development Mode:**
+- If email service is not configured (`EMAILS_ENABLED=False`), the verification code is returned in the API response for easy development and testing.
+- You can inspect the verification code in the response using network inspection tools like Proxyman (for iOS apps) or browser DevTools Network panel (for web apps).
+- A persistent OTP is available in development/staging environments (default: `123456`, configurable via `PERSISTENT_OTP`).
+This allows quick login for testing but **cannot be used to register new users** since it doesn't hold any user data - it only works for existing users.

+### Apple Review Team OTP
+For iOS app submissions, Apple's review team needs to test your app's authentication.
+A special persistent OTP system is available for this purpose:
+- Admins can generate a persistent OTP via `/generate-apple-review-team-otp` endpoint
+- The OTP is valid for 15 days (configurable via `APPLE_REVIEW_TEAM_OTP_EXPIRATION_DAYS`)
+- The OTP works with the Apple review team user account (email: `review@apple.com` by default, configurable via `APPLE_REVIEW_TEAM_EMAIL`)
+- Apple reviewers can use any email ending with `@apple.com` with this OTP to authenticate
+- After review is complete, admins should delete the OTP via `/delete-apple-review-team-otp` endpoint for security
+- The Apple review team email cannot request regular verification codes through the standard endpoint

 ## Emails